Another exciting episode in my courtroom drama of a life

 First, the incident that, in part, kicked off the court case.
 The following video was shot in December 2014.

-If we get close to a default, no-deal Brexit again, next time with no extension on offer, we may discover the British PM’s as-yet-undisclosed belief as to the correct answer to an unresolved constitutional question.
+Before we get close again to a default, no-deal Brexit, perhaps next time with no extension on offer, it’d be nice to discover the British PM’s as-yet-undisclosed beliefas to the correct answer to an unresolved constitutional question.
 That question is what the constitutional requirements are for revoking the Article 50 notice already given.

-A key question is whether there would need to be a new Act of Parliament before the PM could revoke Article 50 notice.
+A key question within that is whether there would need to be a new Act of Parliament before the PM could revoke Article 50 notice.
+What does the PM think is the answer to that?
+It’s not at all clear from the news what she thinks.

 Tonight, I am staying a short walk from the Royal Courts of Justice.
 I hope to get a hearing in the morning, in Court 37.
-The tweet tells the story.
+The applicati0n and my witness statement are here.

-Being as what the British Prime Minister, elected on a manifesto promise to implement #Brexit, seems lately to have changed sides, and is now seeking the EU’s permission (for the second time) to delay Brexit, and even threatening to cancel it altogether, on her own authority, if she doesn’t get her own way (about which threat I hope to see her in court d’rec’ly), I thought the time had come for some satire, consisting of some extra verses to the ol’ negro spiritual mentioned in my Houston speech, “Let my people go“.
+Learning that the British Prime Minister was seeking the EU’s permission to delay Brexit further and threatening to cancel it altogether if she didn’t get her own way (about which I hope to see her in court), I thought I’d add some extra verses to the o-o-ol’ negro spiritual I’d mentioned in my 2004 Houston speech.

 LET MY PEOPLE STAY